 2) Were fake or forged casino chips found in the early days?

 Yes.
 Gamblers began to forge substitutes.
 As a result, gambling establishments began to brand their own chips.
 The only surviving relic of casino plates is the large plate (check) with a printed value.
-The problem continued, so casinos responded in the same old way – each casino created specially designed, hard-to-replicate chips that were unique to their venue.
+The problem continued, so casinos responded in the same old way – each casino created specially designed, hard-to-replicate chips unique to their venue.
 Chips became standardized in size, but the materials used for them, such as clay or expensive ivory, still varied widely.

 3) What are today’s chips made of?